 For a complete list of my scholarship, go to my Curriculum Vita using the link at the top of the right sidebar.

 - Co-Author, with Leslie Nicoll, Writing in the Digital Age: Savvy Publishing for Healthcare Professionals

 - Co-author of text, with Mickey Eliason, “LGBTQ Cultures: What Health Care Professionals Need to Know about Sexual and Gender Diversity” 2nd Edition.

 - Co-Editor, with Paula Kagan and Marlaine Smith Philosophies and Practices of Emancipatory Nursing: Social Justice as Praxis, 2014.

 Peace and Power: New Directions for Building Community (9th edition, 2022).
 This book has been used internationally by women’s peace groups, nursing groups, hospital committees, church and community groups to guide their shift toward cooperative, egalitarian ways of working together.
 The 9th edition features anti-racism activism as central to building communities for the future.
 Also see the Peace and Power website, which provides essential overview of the process.

-Knowledge Development in Nursing: Theory and Process (10th Edition, 2018).
-Co-authored with Maeona K. Kramer.
+Knowledge Development in Nursing: Theory and Process (11th Edition, 2021).
+Co-authored with Maeona K. Kramer and Kathleen Sitzman.
 The hallmark of this book is our development of nursing’s patterns of knowing based on Barbara Carper’s initial conceptualization, the addition of emancipatory knowing and integration of emancipatory knowing with Carper’s four fundamental patterns of knowing in nursing.
 In the 11th edition we provide learning guidance for entry and for advanced level learners, and address the role of research and practice in the development of the whole of knowing.

 - Consultation and presentations worldwide on doctoral curriculum development, feminism and nursing, publishing, and a number of topics related to wholistic healing modalities in nursing.